Coaching Session Structure

-Most coaches are so eager to dive in and start helping their client, they totally forget about the very first power-packed feature of a transformational coaching session -- the Lead Up.
+Most coaches are so eager to dive in and start helping their client, they totally forget about the very first power-packed feature of a transformational coaching session structure -- the Lead Up.

 Whether you're working with a brand, new client or someone who's been with you for months or even years, always dedicate the start of your session to the Lead Up which is essentially a check-in on where they are, how they feel and what they're thinking.

 Think of the Lead Up as a gentle warm up that allows your client to relax and feel ready for the tougher conversations and questions that are likely to come up as you both move deeper into the coaching conversation.

 As a coach, the Lead Up gives you time to establish a connection and rapport with your client, and discover their state of mind as you begin the session.

 The Lead Up also gives your clients time to get present and bring focus and clarity into the session.

 A great way to kick off this first part of the coaching framework is to practice breath work, a short meditation, or journaling to help your clients push everything that is still running through their minds aside, and so they can be fully present in the session with you.

 The Lead Up lets you direct your client's mind and attention to their current core issue.

 In a nutshell, it's the key obstacle, challenge or problem that's holding your client back from getting what they want.

 Most clients already have a core issue in mind when they show up for a session but it's crucial that you take time to ask what it is.